Cyrax321/H-CoAtNet-Ichthyosis/README.md

----

 # H-CoAtNet

 ### Hierarchically Enhanced Hybrid Learning for Ichthyosis Classification

 **Official Research Codebase**

-This repository provides the **reference implementation** of **H-CoAtNet**, a hierarchically enhanced hybrid convolution–transformer architecture for **multi-class classification of Ichthyosis variants** from dermatological images.
+This repository provides the **reference implementation** of **H-CoAtNet**, a hierarchically enhanced hybrid convolution–transformer architecture for multi-class Ichthyosis classification.

 The repository is released to support **reproducibility, benchmarking, and further research** in rare disease medical image analysis.

----

 ## 📄 Paper